JonmarCorpuz/SecondBrain/Kubernetes/Data Plane.md

 ## Containers

+* Health probles can be configured in each container so that they're restarted or stop receiving traffic if considered unhealthy

 ### Init Containers

 [Init containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/#:~:text=specialized%20containers%20that,Pod) are specialized containers that run before app containers in a pod, that run during Pod startup